dmbarbour/glas/docs/GlasApps.md

 My vision for [GUI](GlasGUI.md) involves users participating in transactions indirectly via reflection on a user agent.
 This is essentially an RPC feature, but we might present 'app.gui' or similar to simplify composition of GUI independent of other RPC.
 In the short term, we will rely on 'app.http' or FFI APIs as a simple basis for GUI.

-## Non-Deterministic Choice

-In context of a transaction loop, fair non-deterministic choice serves as a foundation for task-based concurrency.
-Proposed API:

-* `(%choice Op1 Op2 ...)` - (tentative) AST primitive for non-deterministic choice.

-Fair choice means that, given sufficient opportunities, we'll eventually try all of them.
-However, this doesn't imply *random* or *uniform* choice!
-A scheduler may be very predictable, and may heuristically choose for performance reasons.

-*Note:* Without transaction-loop optimizations for incremental computing and duplication on non-deterministic choice, a basic single-threaded event-loop will perform better.
-We can still use sparks for parallelism.

 ## Random Data

 Instead of a stateful random number generator, the runtime will provide a stable, cryptographically random field.